ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2023-07-25-Core-Values-Overview.markdown

 tag: CoachCorner
 featured: false
 ---
-Overview of the Core Values by the coach of an award winning team called Cryptic Cookies.

-As I stated in my previous post, FIRST LEGO League Challenge consists of four categories (Core Values, Innovation Project, Robot Design, and Robot Game) and a team must do well in all four categories to advance to the next tournament.
+FIRST LEGO League Challenge consists of four categories (Core Values, Innovation Project, Robot Design, and Robot Game) and a team must do well in all four categories to advance to the next tournament.
 This post focuses on Core Values.

 **Why Core Values?**